HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 #### Comment Formatting

 Comments should be begin with `/**` followed by a space and end with a space, then `*/`.
-If a comment spans multiple lines, each new line should begin with `*` and a space.
+If a comment spans multiple lines, each new line should begin with a space, `*`, and another space.

 ```
 /** The navbar is a wrapper that positions branding, navigation, and